The applicant is the person who wishes to visit or live in Norway.

 This can be a house, apartment, a room in a shared flat or similar.
 If you are renting, you must hand in a written rental contract which is approved by the house owner, manager or housing co-operative.

 It is reccomended (but not required) that the apartment number (dwelling number) is stated on the contract.
 This number consists of an H and four digits, for example H0101.
+When you are filling in the application form, we will ask you for this number.

 You must have funds equivalent of